 Humans can have up to 4 wisdom teeth, although not everyone has them.
 There is 1 in each quarter of the mouth behind the molars.
-They are large and flat (they are the seasy to sort most of the living just a third molar).
+They are large and flat (they are just a third molar).
 Wisdom teeth do not have a function in modern humans.
 Some scientists think that human ancestors needed a third molar to help grind down plant tissue from thicker leaves when humans still ate them.
-Since the diet of animals. humans has changed, we don't need them.
+Since the diet of humans has changed, we don't need them.
 As the human diet changed our mouths have become smaller.
 This is the reason why many people have their wisdom teeth extracted - taken out - as there is no real room for a wisdom tooth so it tends to grow inward and can become a problem.